Raspberry Pi user manual

 speed

-**Requires parameters: Set the maximum SPI clock frequency of TFT, in Hz, the default is 96000000 (if serious screen flicker occurs, please appropriately reduce this value) -
+**Requires parameter: set the maximum SPI clock frequency of the TFT, unit Hz, default 96000000 (if there is serious screen flickering, reduce this value appropriately) -

 Example: